 Wood floors are one of the most prevalent flooring options internationally, and solid wood floors have been utilized in homes for centuries.
 With that said, installing new flooring is a significant investment, so it’s essential to know precisely what you’re getting into cost-wise before committing to a project of this size and intensity.

-National hardwood flooring averages currently fall around $4,550, but that number will be impacted by the wood types you choose, how much flooring you need, and the contractor you work with.
+National hardwood flooring averages currently fall around $4 – $6 per foot.
+That number will be impacted by the wood types you choose, how much flooring you need, and the contractor you work with.

 The price per square foot of wood flooring varies depending on the material quality, color or finish, overall durability, ease of installation, and other factors.
 Engineered hardwood and wood-look tile will come at lower prices, while exotic species such as Brazilian walnut and Cypress carry steeper price tags.